1stupidzz/TEALS/README.md

-# TEALS
+# TEALS2 - Level 1 heading

-This is my repo for **Introduction to Software Techonlogies**!
+This is my repo for **Introduction to Software Techonlogies** class at *Towers High School[*] Links are easy to make - the high school can be found [here] (https://www.towershs.dekalb.k12.ga.us/).

-## second level header

-Three things that we will talk more about here are:
-1.the parts of git
-2.markdown for READMEs and wilkis
-3. styling with themes using HTML and CSS

-### third level header

-<H1>HTML level 1 Header </H1>
+![The Towers High School and Dekalb County schools logos] (https://www.towershs.dekalb.k12.ga.us/sysimages/logo.png)

+qaaa''s